CelestialArcadia/Customer-Churn-Predictions-R/README.md

 ## Introduction

 Customer churn occurs when customers or subscribers stop doing business with a company or service, also known as customer attrition.

-It is also referred to as loss of clients or customers.
+It is also referred to as the loss of clients or customers.
 One industry in which churn rates are particularly useful is the telecommunications industry because most customers have multiple options from which to choose within a geographic location.

 Logistic Regression, Decision Tree, and Random Forest will be introduced in R and will be used for the predictive workflow.